peppergv4/hackathon-resources/README.md

 Looking for a target to start working with?
 Start here!

+### Submitting new repos

+New repo submissions must meet the following requirements:

+* Must not already exist under github.com/mayhemheroes

+* Over 100 stars

+* Active (has a commit from the past 6 months)

+* Not a part of OSS-Fuzz (fuzzing integration already exists, that would be too easy! check here https://github.com/google/oss-fuzz/tree/master/projects)

+* Nothing inappropriate - if you’re not sure, just ask

+### Improving existing repos

+Existing repo submissions must meet the following requirements:

-* Repos eligible for improvement have already been forked under github.com/mayhemheroes
+* Repos eligible for improvement _have_ already been forked under github.com/mayhemheroes

 * You **must** add new harnessing or improve existing harnessing to these repositories